-- We use a repeatable Dockerfile declaration that executes everything that needs to happen in order have a running software (Ghost in this instance).
+- We use a repeatable Dockerfile declaration that executes everything that needs to happen in order to have a perfect install of the software (Ghost in this instance).

 - Within the CI, we do many tests.
 You can see one of them here.
-The CI confirmed that the Docker container can run normally.
-If something is failing, everything stops at this point, and I receive an email.
+The CI confirm that the Docker container runs normally.
+If something is failing, everything stops at this point, and we receive an email saying something as failed.

-- We manually surf on few pages of the edge site.
+- We manually surf on few pages of the edge site (alpha).
 When edge is considered as "passed", we push another docker image with a specific tag. i.e. 2.13.2-cf33b4d.
 Find them all here.
 If something is failing, we can see it visually.

 - Our main cluster lives in New-York on top of one of the big cloud providers.

 - In the future, we might run two clusters in two regions.
 Per example, one in New-York and the other in Amsterdam.
 This will depend on our client's location.
-Fortunately, this is not an issue as your site run behind a powerful CDN server powered by CloudFlare.
+Fortunately, this is not a challenge as your site run behind a powerful CDN powered by CloudFlare.

-You can see how we do everything we can to avoid human errors and ensure that you are always running a freshly build.
+You can see how we do everything we can to avoid human errors and ensure that you are always running a fresh build.